barryclark/jekyll-now/_posts/2020-12-17-explaining transformers.md

 <p>We can plot the activations of the neurons in layer 4 to get a sense of neuron activity.
-That is what the figure
+That is what the first of the following three figures shows.</p>
-    on the side shows.</p>

-<p>It is difficult to gain any interpretation from looking at activations during one forward pass through the model.</p>
+<p>It is difficult, however, to gain any interpretation from looking at activations during one forward pass through the model.</p>

 <p>
     The figures below show neuron activations while five tokens are generated (' 4 , 5 , 6').
 To get around the